 We should also look at the cause of your loved one’s passing.
 In cases where the cause of death is unsettling or upsetting, defendants might be eager to settle out of court rather than face the wrath of an emotional jury.

 The cause of the death and the defendant’s behavior might also influence whether punitive damages are available.
-In Maryland, punitive damages are only available in cases where defendants acted with actual malice.
+In Maryland, punitive damages are available only when defendants acted with actual malice.
 Actual malice is usually defined as an evil motive or intent.
 If actual malice is present in your case, punitive damages might be significant, and a good settlement should account for that.

 How to Maximize a Potential Settlement in a Wrongful Death Case in Maryland